lenahartmann00/codeformatter_string_splitter/README.md

-# Code formatter string splitter
+# Code Formatter - String Splitter

 Simple C Program that helps with code formatting when using strings.
 It splits long strings in multiple lines seperated by a plus.